HeadTalker/digitalocean-dashboard/README.md

 # This is optional and you don't have to do this in order to run the app
 bower install
 ```

+<h3>Bugs and issues</h3>

+You can report them <a href="https://github.com/HeadTalker/digitalocean-dashboard/issues">here</a>

+<h3>Contributing</h3>

+Anyone is welcome to contribute.
+You can contribute in a few ways.

+1. Submitting a pull request with fixes, improvements, or new features
+2. Reporting bugs or issues <a href="https://github.com/HeadTalker/digitalocean-dashboard/issues">here</a>
+3. Providing feedback or suggestions

+<h3>Security</h3>

+You can contact us at security at headtalker dot com